FudaWiki/fudawiki-files/hanafuda/manufacturers/oishitengudo.md

 title: Ōishi Tengudō
 description: Manufacturer of hanafuda and other karuta
 published: true
-date: 2022-12-15T01:38:08.531Z
+date: 2022-12-15T01:39:46.373Z
 tags: hanafuda manufacturers
 editor: markdown
 dateCreated: 2022-04-01T18:04:51.839Z
 ---

 **Ōishi Tengudō** (大石天狗堂, also romanized variously as Oishi Tengudo, Ooishi Tengudo or Ohishi Tengudo) is a major Kyōto-based producer of traditional Japanese [Karuta](/en/karuta).

 They were founded in 1800 as *Minatoya*, during the time when selling karuta was illegal.
-To get around this, their cover business was a rice merchant
+To get around this, their cover business was that of a rice merchant, and all production and sales of karuta were done under the counter.

 Ōishi Tengudō has several manufacturer marks.
 Usually it uses a Red beardless Tengu mask, or a み with a ^ on top, but in the past, they also used a 大 in a square, and even further past, they used a 高 in a circle.